agnopm/ports/README.md

 # `agnopm` ports

-Hi, this repo hosts all of the `agnopm` ports that people have contributed and that I (@greduan) maintain myself.
+Hi, this repo hosts all of the `agnopm` ports that people have contributed and that I (greduan) maintain and use myself.

 If you have a port you'd like to share, visit the `CONTRIBUTING.md` file first and then make a pull request. :)

+If a new version of software is available but the port is not up-to-date, contact the maintainer for him to update it or give you maintainer-ship over the port (if you like).

 ## Project structure

-One of the goals of `agnopm` is to be OS agnostic (assuming your OS is POSIX compatible).
-But not all the OSs have the same software or libraries available to them.

-For example, there is `make` and `gmake` in OpenBSD, `gmake` being GNU's `make`.
-Some software you can't compile without `gmake` but you can with `make`.
-So OpenBSD ports need to know when to use `make` and when to use `gmake`.

-So what I decided to do was the have the ports reside under different dirs according to the OS they're tailored for.
-If for whatever reason a port that was made for another OS works on your OS, then a simple symlink can be created, this is especially useful if the software has no particular dependencies.

-Ports will reside under
+Ports will reside under their OS's respective folder.
+Each port will have its own folder to host a Pkgfile and patches and stuff.

+If a port happens to work perfectly on another OS without any modifications, then a symlink will be made so as to avoid duplicated effort.

 ## OS's packages

 Preference will *always* be granted to the package available in the OS's built-in package manager.

-Which means that if the port becomes available in the OS's built-in package manager, the port here will be removed.
-Unless the differences are big enough for them to be two different packages, but in that case the `agnopm` port's binaries have to be renamed so as to not conflict with the OS's binaries.
+Unless the differences are big enough for them to be two different packages, the `agnopm` port will be deleted if the OS's package manager offers the same package.

+In the case that they are different enough, the `agnopm` port's binaries have to be renamed so as to not conflict with the OS's binaries.

 ## Pkgfile format

 All Pkgfiles in this repo *will* follow a standard.
-Anybody can contribute to this repo, so established rules are needed.
+Anybody can contribute to this repo so established rules are needed.

 Visit the `CONTRIBUTING.md` file, found in this same repo, for the guidelines and explanation of the format.